pivotal/docs-tap/application-accelerator/provenance.hbs.md

 ### <a id='appacceleratorruns'></a> AppAcceleratorRuns (alpha)

-The `AppAcceleratorRuns` data model represents new projects running from Git repositories.
+The `AppAcceleratorRuns` data model represents a generation of a project from an accelerator.
 An `accelerator.yaml` file in the repository declares input options for the accelerator.
 This file contains instructions for processing the files when you generate a new project.
-Observer sends this information to the CloudEvent Handler to store `AppAcceleratorRuns`.
+This information is sent to the CloudEvent Handler to store `AppAcceleratorRuns`.

+There is one `AppAcceleratorRuns` for each invocation of an accelerator, including version information about which accelerator was used.
 Each `AppAcceleratorRuns` data entry has a unique `guid`.
-The `guid` contains information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and, `AppAcceleratorSubpath`.
-You can point multiple `AppAcceleratorFragments` entries to the same `AppAcceleratorRuns` entry.
-You can also associate an `AppAcceleratorRuns` with one `AppAcceleratorSource`, also known as `Commit`.
+The `AppAcceleratorRuns` data entry contains information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and `AppAcceleratorSubpath`.
+Multiple `AppAcceleratorFragments` entries can point to the same `AppAcceleratorRuns` entry. `AppAcceleratorRuns` are associated with one `AppAcceleratorSource`, also known as `Commit`.

-There is one `AppAcceleratorRuns` for each invocation of an accelerator, including version information about which accelerator was used.

 ### <a id='appacceleratorfragments'></a> AppAcceleratorFragments (alpha)